aeleraqi/Python-for-Journalists/README.md

 # Python for Journalists

-This repository contains materials and code from **Chapter 01** of the book **"Python for Data Journalists"** authored by **Dr. Amr Eleraqi**.
+This repository contains materials and code from **Chapter 01** of the book **"The Code Behind the Story: Data Skills with Python for Journalists"** authored by **Amr Eleraqi**.
 The chapter focuses on introducing Python basics and essential data analysis techniques designed specifically for journalists and data storytellers.

 ---